-Quotations that consist of a complete paragraph are normally included as an indented block of text for example:
+Quotations that consist of a complete paragraph are normally included as an indented block of text using the Quotation paragraph style for example:

 "All applications for membership and changes in the type of membership are subject to acceptance by the Council.
 The Council may require an application for Industrial or Associate membership to be reviewed by a National Authority of the area where the applicant carries out his activities or has his principal place of business".